 FREE SHIPPING on $99 or more (within the contiguous United States)

-Dates are rich in disease-fighting micronutrients and dietary fiber, allowing them to protect against some of the most dangerous chronic illnesses of our time, including cancer, Alzheimer’s disease, heart disease, type 2 diabetes and obesity.
-And, dates “sweeten the deal” further by functioning as a natural replacement for white sugar.
-In fact, it turns out there is a world of difference between the natural fructose in dates and the refined cane sugar that pervades the diet of far too many Americans.
+Dates are rich in disease-fighting micronutrients and dietary fiber, protecting against some of the most dangerous chronic illnesses of our time, including cancer, Alzheimer's disease, heart disease, type 2 diabetes, and obesity.
+They also "sweeten the deal" further by functioning as a natural replacement for white sugar.
+There is a world of difference between the natural fructose in dates and the refined cane sugar that saturates the diet of far too many Americans.

-Let’s look a closer look at some of the many health dividends of enjoying “nature’s dessert.”
+Let's look at some of the health benefits of enjoying "nature's dessert."

-In a 2015 study published in British Journal of Nutrition, researchers set out to evaluate the effects of date consumption on digestive health and elimination.
-For three weeks, one group of participants ate 7 dates a day - which provided about 12 grams of fiber daily - while the control group was given a carbohydrate and sugar mixture.
-After a two-week period without consuming either substance, the groups switched and consumed the alternate substance for three more weeks.
+In a 2015 study published in the British Journal of Nutrition, researchers set out to evaluate the effects of date consumption on digestive health and elimination.
+For three weeks, one group of participants ate 7 dates a day, providing about 12 grams of fiber daily, while the control group was given a carbohydrate and sugar mixture.
+After two weeks without consuming either substance, the groups switched and consumed the alternate substance for three more weeks.

 The researchers found that the dates improved regularity, with volunteers reporting more frequent bowel movements during the date-eating period.
 They also had lower levels of stool ammonia - a chemical that causes cell damage and triggers potentially cancer-causing mutations in DNA.

-The team concluded that high levels of fiber and polyphenols in the dates helped to support healthy digestion while lowering the risk of colon cancer.
+The team concluded that dates' high levels of fiber and polyphenols helped support healthy digestion while lowering the risk of colon cancer.

 Exciting potential: Studies support the ability of dates to combat Alzheimer's disease